 First time offering of a rare Fort Bend County 2,425 acre farm that has been in the same family for over 100 years!
 This property consists of approximately 1,425 acres of income producing farmland, and 1,000 acres of prime pasture and impressive Live Oaks, Elms, and Bald Cypress along the San Bernard River.
 With 2.5 miles of Turkey Creek, and an 18-acre lake add to the recreational value of the ranch.
 Set in an easily accessible location on paved Darst Road just 1.5 miles south of Hwy 59 near Kendleton in popular and growing Fort Bend County.
+Prime location for the new Railway and connector for the KCS Rail-yard set to come through in years to come.

-There are approximately 1,440 acres of farmland in row crop, and laser levelled rice fields.
+There are approximately 1,440 acres of farmland in row crop, and laser leveled rice fields.
 It has been leased by the same farmer for over 30 years and well taken care of.
 Cotton, Milo, Soybean and Corn have been grown productively on the land during this time.
-Rice fields have been laser levelled and are currently irrigated by a 2-mile canal that is fed by a 10 inch irrigation well on the neighboring property.
+Rice fields have been laser leveled and are currently irrigated by a 2-mile canal that is fed by a 10 inch irrigation well on the neighboring property.
 There are two rice fields (263 and 285 acres) that are in rotation, along with approximately 820 acres of row crop in rotation.

 PASTURE AND HUNTING LAND